-- All schemes include at least some AMP funds, invested into underlying wholesale funds managed by AMP, which in turn then invest in various asset classes. - Some schemes include third-party funds, invested into underlying funds managed by third-party managers, with AMP remaining the scheme manager. - In 2021, AMP transformed its investment strategy for AMP funds from an active strategy to mainly using an index management approach, aiming to generate returns similar to selected markets, represented by 'indexes'. - We believe that it is difficult to consistently outperform the market via the adoption of short-term active positions, and that keeping investment costs down is an important component of returns. - AMP appointed BlackRock to provide key investment management services for AMP's underlying wholesale funds.
+- All schemes include at least some AMP funds, invested into underlying wholesale funds managed by AMP, which in turn then invest in various asset classes. - Some schemes include third-party funds, invested into underlying funds managed by third-party managers, with AMP remaining the scheme manager. - In 2021, AMP transformed its investment strategy for AMP funds from an active strategy to mainly using an index management approach, aiming to generate returns similar to selected markets, represented by 'indexes'.
+We believe that it is difficult to consistently outperform the market via the adoption of short-term active positions, and that keeping investment costs down is an important component of returns. - We do consider other non-index management strategies if they can clearly demonstrate that the anticipated returns outweigh the additional investment management cost, and they are required to deliver our strategic asset allocation strategy. - AMP appointed BlackRock to provide key investment management services for AMP's underlying wholesale funds.
 AMP, in consultation with BlackRock, determines the investment strategy for AMP funds.